jvegasbsc/Docker/Images/dsdgpu/README.md

-# Docker
+# DSD GPU Docker File
-A docker test repository.
-This is a scratch space for my personal docker tests.
+This image has a basic data science stack that I use for everyday work.
+It is a GPU enabled image.

 ## Author: Rob Lyon
 ## Email : robert.lyon@manchester.ac.uk
 ## web   : www.scienceguyrob.com

-### Overview
-This repository consists of a whole bunch of docker files, written for a variety of purposes.
-So of these you may find useful, others not so useful.
-Right now, there are three main types of image:

-* **DSD**: Data science docker (DSD).
-This image has a basic data science stack that I use for everyday work.
-* **PulsarDSD**: This is an image that uses the Kern suite repository.
-It provides a small data science stack along with pulsar software.
-* **music**: A data science docker which also contains music analysis software.

-### DSD Docker File
-This image has a basic data science stack that I use for everyday work.
-It is a CPU based image, i.e. does not use GPU resources.

 #### OS Packages Installed

 Image OS: Ubuntu 16.04